chappie1998/Human-following-drone/README.md

 Check the position hold mode.
 This mode should work fine for this project.

 ### Step 2:-
-  Install ubuntu mate 18.04 OS in the raspberry pi.
+  Install [ubuntu mate 18.04](https://ubuntu-mate.org/download/) OS in the raspberry pi.
 It is easy to install and use the ROS in ubuntu.
 After that install ROS in raspberry pi.
-Clone raspberry pi's code in the raspberry pi.
+Clone [raspberry pi's](https://github.com/ankitgc1/Human-following-drone/tree/master/raspbrry%20pi) code in the raspberry pi.
 You also need ROS in surface computer.
-Make same ROS master for both systems.
+Both machines should have  same ROS master.

 ##### Checking:-
 Run ROS master on the surface computer and get a list of topics on raspberry pi.

 ### Step 3:-
   Attach the raspberry pi and pi cam to the drone.
-Through USB cable connect raspberry pi and pixhawk.
-Connect the raspberry pi and the surface computer on the same the network(for now mobile hotspot can be used). #Check surface computer's IP address and put it in raspberry pi's and surface computer's code.
+Through USB cable connect raspberry pi to pixhawk.
+Connect the raspberry pi and the surface computer on the same the network(for now mobile hotspot can be use).

+##### Check surface computer's IP address and put it in raspberry pi's and surface computer's scripts.

 ##### Checking:-
-Run the surface computer's stream_server_test.py script on the surface computer and then run stream_fast.py script on raspberry pi.
+Run the surface computer's [stream_server_test.py](https://github.com/ankitgc1/Human-following-drone/blob/master/scripts/stream_server_test.py) script on the surface computer and then run [stream_client_fast.py](https://github.com/ankitgc1/Human-following-drone/blob/master/raspbrry%20pi/stream_client_fast.py) script on raspberry pi.
 Now the video stream of your raspberry pi should be able to stream on your surface computer.

 #### Note:- Always run surface computer's streaming code first, after running this code you should run the raspberry pi's code.
 Otherwise, you will get an error in raspberry pi's code.